corda/corda-docs-portal/content/en/platform/corda/5.0-beta/getting-started/prerequisites/prerequisites.md

 ## Software Prerequisites

-Corda 5 DP 2 has been tested with the following:
+The Corda 5 Beta CSDE has been tested with the following:

 | Software      | Version |
 | ----------- | ----------- |